Special Collection: Wildfire

 Richard B. (Ricky) Rood

-Richard B. (Ricky) Rood is a professor of Climate and Space Sciences and Engineering at the University of Michigan in Ann Arbor.
+Richard B. (Ricky) Rood is a Professor Emeritus of Climate and Space Sciences and Engineering at the University of Michigan in Ann Arbor.
 Prior to 2005, he held several leadership positions at NASA’s Goddard Space Flight Center.

 In the news